nishtahir/gradle-gitpack-plugin/README.md

 Inspired by Jitpack.io, this plugin allows you to add public github or gitlab repositories as dependencies directly to your java projects.

-# Requirements

-The following requirements have to be installed and added to your system path.

-* Maven

-* Gradle

 # Usage

 Add the plugin to your buildscript